ZY-Zong/ECE470ProjectBasketballShoot/Update2/README.md

 ### 2.2 JacoHand Gripper

 - The hand is based on child script.
 In JacoHand's child script file, we need to do some changes for enabling the hand to open and close.
-Code comes from this [website](http://www.forum.coppeliarobotics.com/viewtopic.php?f=9&t=1891#p8135).
+Codes are referenced from this [website](http://www.forum.coppeliarobotics.com/viewtopic.php?f=9&t=1891#p8135).

 ```
 sig=sim.getStringSignal('jacoHand')